10/28/2024

 CEO

-What we are doing is, of course, that to give, we are working very closely together with the customers mainly, I would say, because the longer lead times we have mainly seen that in the Nordic countries and here what we are doing is that we are adding on this as what I said before, the finance expertise by Mikael that he is closely working together with the sales people to help help the customers to understand the monthly fees that we get, how they should finance the projects.
-So we are helping them, so to say, in the projects that they dare to take the decisions.
+uh what we are doing is of course that to give we are working very closely together with with the customers, mainly, I would say, because the longer lead times, we have mainly seen that in the Nordic countries.
+And here, what we are doing is that we are adding on this, as what I said before, the finance expertise by Mikael, that he is closely working together with the salespeople to help the customers to understand the monthly fees they will get, how they should finance their projects.
+So we are helping them, so to say, in the projects, that they dare to take the decisions.
 So that is, of course, one thing we are doing.
-And then, of course, if we can, we are also working ahead in the projects with social building permissions.
+And then, of course, if we can, we are also working ahead in the projects with searching for building permissions.
 And so when they come to the decision, we can start up the project directly.
 That is also one of our activities we have.
-And also, to work very close with the customers so that they feel confident about the project.
+And also, yeah, to work very close with the customers so that they feel confident about the project.
 So they will not get any big surprises in the projects and that they feel confident about what it will cost for them.

 speaker